maxim/cx_leaderboard/README.md

 #   {{-23, :id4}, :user4,  {4,     {4,    40.2}}} ]
 ```

-It's advised to give `Leaderboard.populate/2` function a stream rather than a list of data.
-For example: it could be a stream that takes entries from paginated database queries.

 ## Features

 * Ranks, percentiles, any custom stats of your choice